Aliases for PDE1B Gene

 GeneCards Summary for PDE1B Gene

 PDE1B (Phosphodiesterase 1B) is a Protein Coding gene.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and CREB Pathway.
+Among its related pathways are Signaling by GPCR and DAG and IP3 signaling.
 GO annotations related to this gene include calmodulin binding and 3,5-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE1C.

 UniProtKB/Swiss-Prot for PDE1B Gene

 Cyclic nucleotide phosphodiesterase with a dual-specificity for the second messengers cAMP and cGMP, which are key regulators of many important physiological processes.
 Has a preference for cGMP as a substrate.

 Phosphodiesterases (PDEs) are a family of phosphohydrolyases that catalyze the hydrolysis of 3' cyclic phosphate bonds in adenosine and/or guanine 3',5' cyclic monophosphate (cAMP and/or cGMP).
 PDEs regulate the second messengers by controlling their degradation.